metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 ## Minting With Pre-Validation

-It is important to note that some guards may require some additional verification steps before we can mint from their Candy Machine.
+It is important to note that some guards may require additional verification steps before we can mint from their Candy Machine.
 This pre-validation step usually creates an account on the blockchain or rewards the wallet with a token that acts as proof of that verification.

 ### Using the route instruction